 |💰 Best budget hotel:||Yria Hotel|

-- 📌 Laganas, where to stay in Zakynthos for nightlife
+The Best areas to stay in Zakynthos for tourists are:

-1. Zakynthos Town, where to stay in Zakynthos first time visitors
+1. Zakynthos Town – best overall area to stay in Zakynthos first-timers

-Zakynthos Town, or Zante Town, is a city with something for everyone, the capital city and largest urban area on the island.
-The city’s reconstruction to a modern city for the tourist after the catastrophic earthquake in 1953.
+Zakynthos Town, also known as Chora, or Zante Town, is a city with something for everyone.
+It is the main port and largest urban area on the island, situated on the island’s eastern coast, at the base of Bochali Hill.

 There are several historical sites within the local area, including the remains of a Venetian castle in the north.
 There are also multiple museums nearby, providing insights into the history and culture of the island.